2024

 needed to generate hypothetical actions, evaluate them and select from

 among them according to an internally generated goal.
-3) That free will
+3) That free

-decision making is natural selection.
+level of decision making is natural selection.

-The paper unifying concepts of function in biology
+The paper unifying concepts of function in

-has been published
+biology has been published by

-Oikos.
-If you cannot download it
+If you cannot download it from there,

-here is a preprint.
+is a preprint.

 Keith has made IFB a 'project' on researchgate, which you can see